 You’ll only have symptoms if you have active TB disease.
 Having only the TB infection will not produce any noticeable symptoms.

 One of the most common symptoms of TB is a cough that won’t go away.
 You may also cough up blood.
 Other symptoms include:

-If the images indicate TB is present, your doctor may also order tests on your sputum, which is the mucus produced when you cough.
+If the images indicate TB is present, your doctor may also order tests on your sputum.
+Sputum is the mucus produced when you cough.
 A lab test can identify the type of TB bacteria causing the infection.
-This helps doctors decide which medicine to prescribe.
+This helps doctors decide which medication to prescribe.

 If you have TB, take all medications as prescribed and follow your doctor’s recommendations to improve your odds for a full recovery.